 3. Organize information and data from multiple primary and secondary sources.

 Student researchers gather and organize information from a variety of online, print, and other sources.
 In the history and social science fields, they pay close attention to whether the source is primary or secondary.
-Primary sources were created during the period under study (e.g., census data, a map, an interview, a speech, or an artifact such as a building, painting, or tool).
+Primary sources are documents written or created during the period under study (e.g., census data, a map, an interview, a speech, or an artifact such as a building, painting, or tool) and considered first-hand accounts.
 Secondary sources are later interpretations or commentaries based on primary sources.
 Often students will use primary and secondary sources together to compose an argument, because each source provides a different type of information.
 This Standard corresponds to Reading Standards 1-3 for Literacy in History and Social Science.